johnwry/dm2/markdown/colossians/colossians.md

     “no” to a child.

-4) The unsaved by default live their lives according to philosophy’s    <em>empty deception, traditions and elementary principles</em>.
+4) The unsaved by default live their lives according to philosophy’s    * empty deception, traditions and elementary principles* .
 Saved people who walk according to the flesh typically live their lives by these very same principles.
     <br/>
     <br/>

-5) This is why Paul so strongly and clearly<strong><u>rejected</u></strong> philosophy as an empty substitute for    <em>Christ in you</em>, God’s mystery provision for living a spiritual life.
+5) This is why Paul so strongly and clearly<strong><u>rejected</u></strong> philosophy as an empty substitute for    * Christ in you* , God’s mystery provision for living a spiritual life.
 Paul told the Colossian believers to learn to walk by faith, dependent on Christ Jesus.
     <br/>